ikthyandr/LLM-inference-as-a-CPU-Benchmark/README.md

 ## LLM inference for ARM-based CPU benchmarking

-This library was initially written to benchmark a bunch of ARM-based cusom silicon offered by hyperscale cloud providers.
+Initially, I started writing this library to benchmark some Arm-based custom silicon offered by AWS, GCP & Azure.
 However, this library can be used to benchmark any set of aarch64 or x86_64 servers.

 ![LLM inferencing for custom ARM-based silicon](/benchmark_visuals/llm_benchmark.png)